-The first time I ever had Limoncello was with my old friend Robco, who invited me to his brothers then-new restaurant, Via Tribunali on Seattle’s Capitol Hill.
+The first time I ever had Limoncello (yes supposed to be spelled this way traditionally) was with my old friend Robco, who invited me to his brothers then-new restaurant, Via Tribunali on Seattle’s Capitol Hill.
 I will never forget when that canary yellow chilled liquid perfection first touched my lips and entered my soul.

 Traditionally, Limoncello is a digestivo, an after-dinner liqueur to help with digestion and prepare us for dessert or post-dinner espresso.
 Very few people in the US, it seems, know of Limoncello’s powers…so I am going to share a homemade version with all of you here, just in time for the holidays.
 Pay special attention to the amount of time you have to let it sit, between batches.